 Brands to consider include:

-- Wellbee’s Blanched Almond Flour
+- Wellbee’s Blanched Almond Flour (found online only)

-- Honeyville Blanched Almond Flour
+- Honeyville Blanched Almond Flour (found online only)

-- Bob’s Red Mill Almond Flour
+- Bob’s Red Mill Almond Flour (found in grocery stores)

-- Kirkland Almond Flour (from Costco)
+- Kirkland Almond Flour (found in Costco)

-Remember, if you buy almond flour in a large container or in bulk, store it in your freezer to prolong its shelf life.
+Remember, if you buy almond flour in a large container or bulk, store it in your freezer to prolong its shelf life.

 One of the best books about baking with almond flour is the Gluten-Free Almond Flour cookbook by Elana Amsterdam.
-It’s one of the first cookbooks I bought after switching to a gluten-free diet and I highly recommend it.
+It’s one of the first cookbooks I bought after switching to a gluten-free diet, and I highly recommend it.

 Almond Flour Chocolate Chip Cookies: These classic Almond Flour Chocolate Chip Cookies are perfect for anyone experimenting with almond flour.
 You’ll notice the cookies are soft and moist thanks to the high-fat content in almond flour.

-Almond Flour Chocolate Chip Muffins: These lightly-sweetened and moist almond flour chocolate chip muffins are perfect for breakfast, snacking or dessert.
+Almond Flour Chocolate Chip Muffins: These lightly sweetened and moist almond flour chocolate chip muffins are perfect for breakfast, snacking, or dessert.

 Chocolate Mug Cake: Make this Paleo Chocolate Mug Cake using almond flour and a few pantry staple ingredients.
 It’s the perfect indulgence for one.